-- names,
+- names.

 - dates of birth,

 - phone numbers,

 - usernames or email addresses in combination with passwords,

 - home addresses,

 - driver's license numbers.

 - passport numbers,

 - payment card numbers,

 - financial account information,

-- and Social Security numbers, and
+- Social Security numbers

-- data related to telephone services (like the dates and times of calls, called numbers, calling numbers, station used, or location information, like certain individuals' latitude and longitude at particular points in time).
+- data related to telephone services (like the dates and times of calls, called numbers, calling numbers, station used, and location information, like certain individuals' latitude and longitude at particular points in time),

 The database also included grievance forms that incarcerated people used to submit questions, complaints, and requests to jails or prisons, including requests for medical care, and written messages that incarcerated and non-incarcerated individuals had exchanged.
-We reported the incident to the Federal Communications Commission and law enforcement, including the U.S. Secret Service and FBI, and multiple state attorneys general.